miguelgrinberg/climax/README.md

 a native parser, providing full interoperability with existing argparse based solutions.

+## Installation

+Climax is installed with pip:

+    $ pip install climax

 ## Getting Started

 The following example should give you a pretty good idea of how climax works: